Naming law: Hungary

 A child's name must be chosen from a list of pre-approved names.
 If the intended name is not on the list, the parents need to apply for approval.
 Applications are considered by the Research Institute for Linguistics of the Hungarian Academy of Sciences following a set of principles.

 Children born to a foreign citizen may have their name chosen according to foreign law.

 Iceland

 Parents are limited to choosing children's names from the Personal Names Register, which as of 2013 approved 1800 names for each gender.
 Since 2019 given names are no longer restricted by gender.

 The Icelandic Naming Committee maintains the list and hears requests for exceptions.

+Indonesia

+The Ministry of Home Affairs of the Republic of Indonesia Regulation no. 73 of 2022 about Recording of Names on Residence Document regulates naming in Indonesia.
+The document requires names to be written in the Latin script, not a mononym (at least consisting of 2 words) and not more than 60 characters, including spaces (although the Citizenship and Civil Registry claimed in 2021 that names were limited to 55 characters).
+Names hard to read, have negative meanings and multiple meanings, being abbreviated, using numbers and symbols, and those with academic degrees, are also prohibited.
+People with mononyms or overly long names born before 2022 are subject into grandfather clause and thus not required to change their name.

+Before 2022, there had been no regulation on names in Indonesia, effectively allowing the emergence of various unusual names.
+However, Karanganyar local government attempted to regulate naming by introducing ban of "Western names" in 2019, causing criticism from several members of national DPR.

 Iran

-No anti Islamic or perverted names are permitted.

-No names meant for opposing sex.

-Those converting to Islam are allowed to change their name.

-Abd can be deleted because it's a god's attribute.